andrewvaughan/mymac/USAGE.md

 version check may fail, even if the `system_update` command is set to true.
 If your version check fails with `system_update` enabled, you should restart your computer and run the profile again.

+#### filevault

+The `filevault` parameter can be either set to `true`, `false`, or omitted.
+If omitted, the state of FileVault will not be changed on the system.
+However, if the parameter is set to either `true` or `false`, the system will either enable or disable FileVault on the system, respectively.

+**Note** that encrypting the disk with FileVault can take some time.
+Instead of waiting for the disk to encrypt, a flag will be set to enable FileVault the next time you restart your computer.
+Because of this, you will likely be asked to enter your computer's password upon your next restart.

 ### sudoers

 The Sudoers module adds aliases and user configurations for the system's [sudo functionality][apple-sudo].
 The